 Juan Foyth won a Europa League winner's medal with Villarreal, where he spent the season on loan.
 His team beat Arsenal on the way to the Final, when they beat Manchester United.
 Former Spurs right backs Kyle Walker and Kieran Trippier acquired winners' medals with Manchester City and Atletico Madrid respectively.
 You can understand Kane's frustration.

 Chelsea beat Man City with a technically proficient display in a game where Pep Guardiola got his selection wrong.
 Leicester missed out on the top four again, but they did beat Chelsea in the FA Cup Final and have two recent trophies to brag about when we next meet.

 As well as Danny Rose, Paulo Gazzaniga is leaving at the end of his contract.
 Gazzaniga was latterly on loan with Spanish club Elche.

 Unfortunately, it has to be said the short-term future does not look great for Spurs, but we faithful will keep going, and we'll keep hoping!

-Remember, there are now 24 years of archives at Spurs Odyssey, where you can find reports on our games at all levels, including our under-21 and under-18 teams.
+Remember, there are now Over 25 years of archives at Spurs Odyssey, where you can find reports on our games at all levels, including our under-21 and under-18 teams.

 Don't forget to check out the players' current figures re. appearances, cards, goals scored and accumulated ratings to date below.